megazoor/scandipwa-localsetup/linux_local_setup.md

     # use `inapp` to quickly get inside of the app container
     alias inapp="docker-compose -f docker-compose.yml -f docker-compose.local.yml -f docker-compose.ssl.yml -f docker-compose.frontend.yml exec -u user app"

+    # use `applogs` to quickly see the last 100 lines of app container logs
+    alias applogs="docker-compose logs -f --tail=100 app"

+    # use `frontlogs` to quickly see the last 100 lines of frontend container logs
+    alias frontlogs="docker-compose logs -f --tail=100 frontend"
     ```

     Those aliases are required to have all services available at all times.
 Otherwise, if just using `docker-compose` only services defined in `docker-composer.yml` will be available.
 Understand what services are available at all by reading [this part of our documentation](https://docs.scandipwa.com/#/docker/03-services?id=list-of-available-services).